Dave9400/HODLRaceDAO/replit.md

 ## Overview

 HODL Racing DAO is a Web3 racing community platform that combines decentralized finance with competitive racing.
-The application enables users to trade NASCORN tokens on the Base network while participating in a racing-focused DAO.
+The application enables users to trade APEX tokens on the Base network while participating in a racing-focused DAO.
 The platform integrates with iRacing to reward real racing performance with token incentives, creating a unique intersection of motorsports and DeFi.

 The application serves as a Farcaster Mini App, providing a streamlined mobile-first experience for the racing community.
 Users can connect their wallets, trade tokens, view racing statistics, and participate in DAO governance through an intuitive interface inspired by Uniswap's clean design and Gran Turismo's racing aesthetics.